kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 shared among the endpoints.

-This specification restricts itself to defining just three levels of urgency, in order to provide sufficient guranularity for prioritizing responses for ordinary web browsing, at minimal complexity.
+This specification restricts itself to defining just three levels of urgency, in order to provide sufficient granularity for prioritizing responses for ordinary web browsing, at minimal complexity.

 However, that does not mean that the prioritization scheme would forever be